-As I pointed out last time an Alignment isn’t what you see on the screen.
-That path of lazy thought and talk often leads to mass confusion.
+As I pointed out in the recent Alignment Types post, an Alignment isn’t what we see on the screen.
+That path of thought and talk often leads to confusion.
+The Alignment is all about the managed design control of the Alignment’s data behind.

-Maybe we should consider that it is really something else.
-Is it a thing?
-No, not really.
-It’s a bucket of buckets.
+The Alignment in Civil 3D is a collector - a managed bucket of data property buckets.
 Every named Alignment collects many other things.
 Maybe if we called the Feature something else that might help.
-How about the AutoCAD Civil 3D…

-This interpretation of the Feature name perhaps clarifies what the Feature does better than the word alignment.
-Last post we talked the Civil 3D Alignment Types.
-Perhaps these are about the level of managed Design Control you need to do what you need to accomplish?
+This interpretation of the Civil 3D Alignment Feature name perhaps clarifies what the Alignment does better than the classic civil engineering word - alignment.
+Last post we talked about the Civil 3D Alignment Types.
+The Types are about the level of managed Design Control we need to do what we want to accomplish with a design or annotative process.

 Horizontal Control Manager

 This is what we classically think an alignment is in civil engineering speak.
 Hence Autodesk’s understandable misnomer.
-The HC manager collect and manages:
+The Horizontal Control manager collects and manages:

 - Site Parcel context